cgmorton/et-demands/docs/example.rst

 Soils
 -----
+**For this example, the soils shapefiles have already been converted to raster and are in the example\\gis\\statsgo folder.
+It is not necessary to run the "rasterize_soil_polygons.py script explained below.**

-The available water capacity (AWC) and percent clay, sand, and sil soils data cannot (currently) be directly downloaded.
+The available water capacity (AWC), percent clay, and percent sand data cannot (currently) be directly downloaded.
 The easiest way to obtain these soils data is to download the `STATSGO <http://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/survey/geo/?cid=nrcs142p2_053629>`_ database for the target state(s) using the `USDA Geospatial Data Gateway <https://gdg.sc.egov.usda.gov/>`_.
 Shapefiles of the soil properties can be extracted using the `NRCS Soil Data Viewer <http://www.nrcs.usda.gov/wps/portal/nrcs/detailfull/soils/home/?cid=nrcs142p2_053620>`_.
 The `SSURGO <http://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/survey/geo/?cid=nrcs142p2_053627>`_ databases can also be used, but these typically cover a smaller area and may have areas of missing data.
 It may also be possible to used the gridded SSRUGO data, but this has not been tested.

-Currently, for the example, it is assumed that you already have shapefiles of the soils data.
-The names of the soil shapefiles are currently hard coded in the scripts as 'gsmsoilmu_a_us_%s_albers.shp' and the folders are hardcoded as 'gsmsoil_%s', with the four type options being: 'awc', 'clay', 'sand', or 'silt'.  (see folder structure section above)
+To build the soils rasters, it is assumed that you already have shapefiles of the soils data downloaded in the common\\statsgo folder.
+The names of the soil shapefiles are currently hard coded in the scripts as 'gsmsoilmu_a_us_%s_albers.shp' and the folders are hardcoded as 'gsmsoil_%s', with the four type options being: 'awc', 'clay', 'sand', or 'all'.  (see folder structure section above)

 Rasterize the soil shapefiles to match the CDL grid size and spatial reference::